SpitfireGG/learning-Nix-programming/ch09/readme.md

 2.  **Via `pkgs`:** `lib = pkgs.lib;` (Common when you already have an imported Nixpkgs set, like `pkgs = import <nixpkgs> {};`).
 3.  **Provided Context:** In flakes or NixOS modules, `lib` is often passed directly as a function argument or is available in the evaluation scope.

-While `with lib; ...` exists, it's often discouraged at the top level as it can obscure the origin of functions.
+While `with lib; ...` exists, it's often highly discouraged at the top level as it can obscure the origin of functions.

 ## Exploration is Key